List of General Hospital characters introduced in the 1990s: Storylines

 Paul plans to end his marriage to Tracy so he can be with Jenny, but Jenny has already agreed to marry Ned.
 In early 1992, Paul convinces Jenny to call off her engagement to Ned, but then Tracy announces she is pregnant.
 Jenny rejects Paul, who accuses Tracy of faking her pregnancy, and later questions the baby's paternity.
 In February 1992, Faison plants a bomb in Jenny's bridal bouquet; Paul discovers it and manages to get rid of it, only to witness Jenny marry Ned.
 Though Paul and Tracy welcome their son Dillon in May 1992, their marriage is already on shaky ground.
 Tracy blackmails Jenny into staying away from Paul by threatening to reveal that Jenny had an underage affair with a senator and suffered a miscarriage when she was 16.

 Ned discovers Jenny lied about being a virgin and divorces her.
 Paul discovers Tracy was blackmailing Jenny, and walks out on her.
 Despite divorcing Jenny, Ned is very jealous of Paul and Jenny's rekindled romance.
 Ned threatens to leak the story of Jenny's affair with Senator Jack Kensington to the press unless Paul hands over his shares of ELQ.
 Paul gives Ned the shares to protect Jenny, but Ned leaks the story anyway.
 Paul steps in to support Jenny.

 Later, Tracy accidentally hits Jenny with her car and claims to have witnessed the accident.
 However, Jenny knows Tracy is the culprit and uses the information to blackmail Tracy into dropping her vendetta against Paul.
 On February 9, 1994, the wedding of Mac Scorpio (John J. York) and Felicia Jones (Kristina Wagner) is interrupted by Ryan Chamberlain (Jon Lindstrom), Paul and Jenny marry instead.

 In 2015, Paul returns to Port Charles claiming a desire to rekindle with Tracy and repair his relationship with Dillon.
 It is later revealed he has really returned to try and take down Sonny Corinthos (Maurice Benard) while keeping Robin Scorpio-Drake (Kimberly McCullough) away from her family and friends under Jerry Jacks (Sebastian Roché)'s orders as his new accomplice.
 2016 reveals Paul was the hospital's serial killer as a twisted plot to avenge the rape of his daughter Susan.
-In October 2016, he was arrested by Anna Devane (Finola Hughes) and Jordan Ashford (Vinessa Antoine) and sentenced to 30 years in prison.
+In October 2016, he was arrested by Anna Devane (Finola Hughes) and Jordan Ashford (Vinessa Antoine) and sentenced to 30 years in prison for his role in the murders including that of Sabrina Santiago’s (Teresa Castillo).
 His successor was Margaux Dawson (Elizabeth Hendrickson).